Guy--L/ppwfm0/slides/Slides.md

 # Technical Strategy

 - Use API layers to leverage existing database design in new applications
-- Use GraphQL to integrate apps across all databases

 - Flexibly adapt to new features as customers demand dev
 - Listen to and write down use cases from internal experts
 - Prioritize and prune dev to match business goals
+- "20 questions" approach to feature selection

 ---